Elproxd1234/fefefefed/README.md

                     for _, btn in ipairs(_predSel.frame:GetDescendants()) do
                         if (btn:IsA("TextButton") or btn:IsA("Frame")) and btn.Name ~= "PremiumSelectorLock" then
                             local lbl = btn:FindFirstChildWhichIsA("TextLabel")
-                            if lbl and lbl.Text:find("^⭐ ") and not btn:FindFirstChild("PremiumSelectorLock") then
+                            if lbl and lbl.Text:find("^? ") and not btn:FindFirstChild("PremiumSelectorLock") then
                                 local lock = Instance.new("TextButton", btn)
                                 lock.Name                   = "PremiumSelectorLock"
                                 lock.Size                   = UDim2.new(1, 0, 1, 0)